 The centre is supported by the EPSRC grant New Approaches to Data Science: Application Driven Topological Data Analysis EP/R018472/1.

-September 2019: Congratulations to Vidit Nanda for receiving a Turing Institute-DstL grant with Primoz Skraba!
+- September 2019: Vidit Nanda received a Turing Institute-DstL grant with Primoz Skraba!

 Fridays at 3pm, AWB Quillen Room.
 For past and upcoming seminars see here.

 ATMCS 2022: July 2022, Oxford --- up-coming!

 SAB meeting 2020: 18 September 2020, Oxford --- up-coming!

 International meeting 2020: 17-18 September 2020, Oxford --- up-coming!

 Centre meeting: 1 May 2020, Oxford --- virtual.

 YM workshop: OxATS, 30 March -- 03 April, Oxford --- cancelled due to Covid19.

 SAB meeting 2019: 24 September 2019, Oxford